Bank Balance Sheet: Assets, Liabilities, and Bank Capital

 One of the major services of a bank is to supply cash on demand, whether it is a depositor withdrawing money or writing a check, or a bank customer drawing on a credit line.
 A bank also needs funds to pay bills, but while bills are predictable in both amount and timing, cash withdrawals by customers are not.

 Hence, a bank must maintain a certain level of cash compared to its liabilities to maintain solvency.
 A bank must hold some cash as reserves, which is the amount of money held in a bank's account at the Federal Reserve (Fed).
-The Federal Reserve determines the legal reserves, which is the minimum amount of cash that banks must hold in their accounts to ensure the safety of banks and also allows the Fed to effect monetary policy by adjusting the reserve level.
+The Federal Reserve determines the legal reserves, which is the minimum cash that banks must hold in their accounts to ensure the safety of banks and also allows the Fed to effect monetary policy by adjusting the reserve level.
 Often, banks will keep excess reserves for greater safety.

 To do business at its branches and automated teller machines (ATMs), a bank also needs vault cash, which includes not only cash in its vaults, but also cash elsewhere on a bank's premises, such as in teller drawers, and the cash in its ATM machines.